Hurwitz spaces and Inverse Galois Theory: Recent advances II: Rational points over finite fields

 \begin{theorem} Let $(\xi_C)_{C\in c}$ be a family of integers $\xi_C\geq 0$ indexed by $c$.
 Let ${\rm HF}_H(r)$ be the number of components of the Hurwitz space of {connected} $H$-covers of $\Pp^1$ such that, for each $C \in c$, each conjugacy class of $H$ in $C\cap H$ appears $r \xi_C$ times in the Inertia Canonical Invariant.
 Then the function ${\rm HF}_H$ is a $O(r^{\Omega_c(H)})$ and is not a $o(r^{\Omega_c(H)})$. \end{theorem}

-When $H$ ranges over all possible subgroups of $G$, one obtains an estimate for the dimension of the $k$-subspace of the ring of elements of given degree, i.e., for the {H}{\it ilbert} {F}{\it unction} of the graded ring.
+When $H$ ranges over all possible subgroups of $G$, one obtains an estimate for the dimension of the $k$-subspace of elements of given degree of the ring of components, i.e., for the {H}{\it ilbert} {F}{\it unction} of the graded ring.
 The function ${\rm HF}_H$ is bounded if $\Omega_c(H)=0$, notably under the non-splitting assumption and obviously for $H=G$.

 Following Seguin's paper \cite{countcomp}, the splitting number was also shown to naturally appear in higher homology by Bianchi-Miller \cite{bianchi2024polynomialstabilityhomologyhurwitz}.